 First graders focus on sensitivity to the elderly and culminate their learning by visiting senior sisters at their mentor site, Saint Joseph Villa.
 Before the trip, they learn about aging and the importance of care for the elderly.
 The visit to the Villa involves students being paired with Sisters and they share their time reading stories and getting to know each other.

-Second grade work with a Schuylkill Center sponsored site, the Wildlife Rehabilitation Clinic.
+Second graders work with a Schuylkill Center sponsored site, the Wildlife Rehabilitation Clinic.
 Here they learn about the importance of care for animals and the impact animals have on the ecosystem.
 The service component involves collecting some items that are needed at the Clinic in order to better care for the animals.
 An additional component includes a visit to Norwood-Fontbonne Academy by the educators at the Rehabilitation Clinic with some animal friends!

 Third and fourth grades travel to Our Lady of Confidence School where they focus on sensitivity to children with special needs.
 Our Lady of Confidence is a school for children with developmental disabilities.
 Third and Fourth graders work with the students during their gym class and participate in various physical activities and games.